ABN: 56 360 455 395

 A GP Mental Health Care Plan involves the GP assessing the patient, identifying needs, setting and agreeing management goals, identifying any action to be taken by the patient, selecting appropriate treatment options and arrangements for ongoing management of the patient, and documenting this in the plan. |

-Clients will be eligible for up to 12 individual services in a calendar year.
-Services should be provided, as required, in up to two sets of six sessions with the need for the second set of sessions to be reviewed by the referring medical practitioner after the initial six sessions.
-Clients will also be eligible for up to 12 group session services, where appropriate, in a calendar year.
+Clients will be eligible for up to 10 individual services in a calendar year.
+Services are provided as required in a set of six sessions, after which a review by your GP is required for a further four sessions if necessary.
+Clients will also be eligible for up to 10 group session services, where appropriate, in a calendar year.

 What is Hypnosis?